freepius/asVoyage-website/README.md

 * Reorganize HTML5 => make semantic !
 * On Blog "reading" page : add box containing related articles/contents
 * Contact : log when a message is sent
-* Contact : make secure the message sending (with TLS)
 * Carto : improve !!!
 * Traduction of new base pages (about, our-trips, etc.)
 * CSS : p => text-align: justify ??